eliite/LoomVisualizer/README.md

 This means that per two pegs on the loom, one is of the old color, and one is of the new color.
 This works out perfectly, since 24 and 36 are divisible by 2 (the size of the pattern).
 However, a problem arises when a prime number is used, like 31 or 41.
 For example, on a loom with 31 pegs, an even pattern will not be completed a whole number of times.
-Since 31 (peg size) divided by 2 (pattern length) is exactly 15.5.
-Therefore, a pattern of 2 will repeat 15 times and then only finish half of the 16th pattern.
+Since 31 (peg size) divided by 2 (pattern length) is exactly 15.5, a pattern of 2 will repeat 15 times and then only finish half of the 16th pattern.

 The difference between odd and even loom sizes create a discrepancy in patterns.
 A non-divisible pattern length on a certain-sized loom will create a slanted design, while a divisible pattern length on the same loom will create a straight upward design.
 The differences in these patterns will be demonstrated visually later,